Opinion: Navalny's struggle goes beyond an anti-corruption crusade | DW | 20.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Honored with the top European human rights award, Russia's most famous political prisoner, Alexei Navany, is fighting to return to Russians their basic political freedoms, writes Konstantin Eggert.
+Honored with the top European human rights award, Russia's most famous political prisoner, Alexei Navalny, is fighting to return to Russians their basic political freedoms, writes Konstantin Eggert.

 It is an unpleasant surprise for Russian President Vladimir Putin: his arch-nemesis Alexei Navalny has been awarded the European Parliament's Sakharov Prize for Freedom of Thought.
 Many consider it the European equivalent of the Nobel Peace Prize.